yipeiling/bitcoin/README.md

 5. Ransomware typically asks victims to pay via Bitcoin.
 Ransomware started around 2012 and increased from 2017 onwards.
 Due to the range of our data (2009-2014), it was difficult to find them.
 However, an account with typical characteristics was found.  {17CzqBcwuB1aJTWEkJwhNYQuat3kKEoumE}"[0.92701449, 33]

 •	in a short time, many transactions , and the amount is small.

-•	the total amount is small , mostly no more than 10 bitcoins, so the bitcoins would stream out quickly ,never left in the account.
+•	the total amount is small , mostly no more than 10 bitcoins.

+•	the bitcoins would stream out quickly ,never left in the account.